SuiteScript 2.x Suitelet Script Type

 RESTlets can be used as an alternative to backend Suitelets.

-The governance limit for concurrent requests for Suitelets available without login is the same as the limit for RESTlets.
+The concurrent request limit for Suitelets available without login is the same as for RESTlets.
 For information about the account limits, see Web Services and RESTlet Concurrency Governance.
-For Suitelets that are authenticated through login, the number of concurrent requests is currently not governed.
+For Suitelets that require login, there’s currently no limit on concurrent requests.

 You can use SuiteCloud Development Framework (SDF) to manage Suitelets as part of file-based customization projects.
 For information about SDF, see SuiteCloud Development Framework.
-You can use the Copy to Account feature to copy an individual Suitelet to another of your accounts.
-Each Suitelet page has a clickable Copy to Account option in the upper right corner.
+You can use the Copy to Account feature to copy a Suitelet to another one of your accounts.
+Each Suitelet page has a Copy to Account option in the top right corner you can click.
 For information about Copy to Account, see Copy to Account.

-You can use SuiteScript Analysis to learn about when the script was installed and how it performed in the past.
+You can use SuiteScript Analysis to see when the script was installed and how it’s performed over time.
 For more information, see Analyzing Scripts.

 See the following for more information about the Suitelet script type: